BSMRKRS/Controller-Support/README.md

 ## Issues

-- pygame does not recognize buttons other than the analog triggers and joysticks
+- pygame does not recognize buttons other than the analog triggers and joysticks for xbox controllers

 ## Troubleshooting